JMLutra/KazutoKashima/README.md

 # Hey there 👋

-I'm an 18-year-old who used to dev things.
+I'm an 18-year-old who does some dev-ing.

 <br>